opencv/opencv/modules/ml/doc/neural_networks.rst

 CvANN_MLP
 ---------
-.. ocv:class:: CvANN_MLP
+.. ocv:class:: CvANN_MLP : public CvStatModel

 MLP model.

 Unlike many other models in ML that are constructed and trained at once, in the MLP model these steps are separated.
 First, a network with the specified topology is created using the non-default constructor or the method :ocv:func:`CvANN_MLP::create`.
 All the weights are set to zeros.
 Then, the network is trained using a set of input and output vectors.
 The training procedure can be repeated more than once, that is, the weights can be adjusted based on the new training data.